ProjectAmbri/bylaws/AF_Bylaws.md

 ### Section 2: Definitions

-1. The Ambrielan Foundation (hereafter referred to as Project Ambri or AF or "the Corporation"): the legal organization registered as a public benefit not for profit corporation in Washington State.
+1. The Ambrielan Foundation (hereafter referred to as Project Ambri or AF): the legal organization registered as a public benefit not for profit corporation in Washington State.
 2. Collective: the group of people who have become members of Project Ambri.
 4. Collective member: A member of Project Ambri.
 5. Prospective collective member: A volunteer or active member within the community whom the Collective is considering as a potential future collective member.